 top of page

 Jes founded the Civet Project in 2019 to address the lack of civet representation in the public, academic, and conservation spheres despite the numerous threats they face.
-The organisation is currently in the process of registering as a charitable foundation.
+The organisation was awarded charity status in 2023.

 mai.jpg